Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 where $\mathbf{T}_{cw}$ represents the camera-to-world transformation matrix.
 Notably, we parameterize the rotation $\mathbf{R}_{cw} \in SO(3)$ using a quaternion $\mathbf{q}_{cw}$.
 This choice of parameterization is motivated by several key advantages that quaternions offer in the context of camera pose estimation and optimization.
 Quaternions provide a compact and efficient representation, requiring only four parameters, while maintaining numerical stability and avoiding singularities such as gimbal lock.
 Their continuous and non-redundant nature is particularly advantageous for gradient-based optimization algorithms, allowing for unconstrained optimization and simplifying the optimization landscape.

-Based on these considerations, we design our optimization variables to separately optimize the normalized quaternion and the translation.
+Based on these considerations, we design our optimization variables to separately optimize the normalized  $\mathbf{q}_{cw}$ and  $\mathbf{t}_{cw}$.
 The loss function is designed to ensure accurate depth estimations and edge alignment, incorporating both depth magnitude and contour accuracy.
 It can be defined as:

 $$
 L = \lambda_1 \cdot L_{\text{depth}} + \lambda_2 \cdot L_{\text{contour}}